 Does the burner blow out in the wind?
 Does the lid get easily slammed shut?
 Does the grease trap fly away?
 Is the whole system sturdy?
 These are all things that were taken into consideration when scoring all of the contenders for this metric.

-Highest scores in this category go to the Coleman RoadTrip LXX and the Blackstone The Dash.
+High scores in this category go to the Coleman RoadTrip LXX and the Blackstone The Dash.
 The Dash has a stable cooking surface so no wind can get through the grilling grate, and the LXX fared through high winds that were strong enough to lift a large patio umbrella up and over it.

 The Cuisinart All Foods Roll-Away and the STOK Gridiron 1-Burner scored the lowest in wind resistance.
 We were frustrated at the number of times we had to re-light these models in high winds.
-The Q 1200 comes with an aluminum disposable drip tray insert that goes into the more permanent drip tray.
+The Weber Q 1200 comes with an aluminum disposable drip tray insert that goes into the more permanent drip tray.
 This is nice for ease of cleanup, but it's not very wind resistant and usually ended up on the ground after flying away in windy conditions.
 This can be easily remedied by doing without the disposable part or just by putting a rock into it.

-We think the best portable grill for the ultralight adventures is the Cuisinart Petit Gourmet, the most portable grill in this review.
+We think the best portable grill for the ultralight adventures is the Eureka Gonzo Grill, the most portable grill in this review.
 It's easy to carry, transport and clean.
-The Coleman RoadTrip LXX is perfect for tailgating, while the Weber Q 1200 is great for car-side camping or picnicking as it is sturdy, stable and grills very evenly.
+The Coleman RoadTrip LXX is perfect for patio use and tailgating when you have a pickup truck for transport, while the Napoleon TravelQ 285 is great for car-side camping or picnicking as it is sturdy, stable and grills very evenly.

-Each individual review will provide a more in-depth analysis of that model's performance in all the metrics tested, any pros or cons that we discovered, and what you can expect while using each product.
+Each individual review provides a more in-depth analysis of that model's performance in all the metrics tested, any pros or cons that we discovered, and what you can expect while using each product.
 If you still want to know more, head over to our Buying Advice article, where we share more tips and tricks.